KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/2026-07-07-davey-resonanceos-rvm-ech-intake.md

 ### D2 · Primary Post — "Why ROS Exists" (2026-07-07)

 The post resolves as "Why ROS Exists," dated 2026-07-07.
-It presents a retrospective origin narrative for ROS and now positions ResonanceOS as a launch: the post frames a problem of disciplinary fragmentation — the traditions lack a common language — positions ROS as a disciplined language for representing dynamic structures of cognition, transformation, and experience, and states that ROS is being built incrementally through canon, lexicon, grammar, runtime, reference RVMs, research papers, and reference implementations.
+It presents a retrospective origin narrative for ROS and now positions ROS / ResonanceOS as a formalized public research-programme launch: the post frames a problem of disciplinary fragmentation — the traditions lack a common language — positions ROS as a disciplined language for representing dynamic structures of cognition, transformation, and experience, and states that ROS is being built incrementally through canon, lexicon, grammar, runtime, reference RVMs, research papers, and reference implementations.

 The post opens with a development-depth self-report.
 The opening text, attributed to Mark Davey, preserved verbatim: